kethansarma/Poll-API/README.md

 - Then run server.py
 - In commandline a redirecting text (of the server) 127.0.0.1 with host = 5555 appears.
 - Then followed by welcome page you are redirected to a swaggerUI to Test the API.
-- In swaggerUI click on text Poll to see the API requests availble.
+- In swaggerUI click on text Poll to see the API requests available.
 - Use testdata file as test inputs and enjoy testing.